-The command is global-set-key.
+The key setting command is keymap-global-set.
 It is followed by the key binding.
-In a .emacs file, the keybinding is written as shown: $\C-c$ stands for Control-C, which means to press the control key and the c key at the same time.
+In a .emacs file, the keybinding is written as shown: C-c stands for Control-C, which means to press the control key and the c key at the same time.
 The w means to press the w key.
 The key binding is surrounded by double quotation marks.
-In documentation, you would write this as C-c w.
-(If you were binding a META key, such as M-c, rather than a CTRL key, you would write $\M-c$ in your .emacs file.
-See Section "Rebinding Keys in Your Init File" in The GNU Emacs Manual, for details.)
+(If you were binding a META key, rather than a CTRL key, you would write M-c in your .emacs file.
+See Section "Rebinding Keys in Your Init File" in The $GNU\ Emacs\ Manual$, for details.)